richardjkendall/design-as-code/README.md

 The `depends_on` attribute, which is used to specify topological relationships between items will be automatically added to each block, this does not need to be specified.
 The schema parsing will fail if `depends_on` is specified as an attribute.

+### Attribute types:

+The following attribute types are supported:

+* string
+* bool
+* int
+* block (where block means a nested block, which should be specified in the spec)

 ## Example

 This is a simple 2-tier app, with a UI tier and a backend database: